 AC Dumlao, Name Change Project Coordinator

-Previous to TLDEF, AC worked in digital advertising at M+R with progressive non-profits including Planned Parenthood Action Fund, the National Women's Law Center (NWLC), and the Natural Resources Defense Council (NRDC) Action Fund.
+Previous to TLDEF, AC worked in digital advertising at the consulting firm M+R with top progressive non-profits including Planned Parenthood Action Fund, the National Women's Law Center (NWLC), and the Natural Resources Defense Council (NRDC) Action Fund.
 AC is also the director and co-producer of the award-winning one-person play Post Traumatic Super Delightful (PTSD).

 AC graduated from Vassar College with a B.A. in Psychology and Drama, where they were awarded the Molly Thacher Kazan Prize for distinction in Theatre Arts.
-They are also a member of the Filipino American Democratic Club of New York and alum of GenSexNYC, The Welcoming Committee, and The Powerhouse Theater.
+They are also and alum of GenSexNYC, The Welcoming Committee, and The Powerhouse Theater.
 AC resides in Brooklyn, NY.